MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 To learn more about Quantinuum, visit the [Quantinuum provider page](xref:microsoft.quantum.providers.quantinuum).

-All new Azure customers benefit from $500 in free credits towards the Quantinuum provider.
+All new Azure customers benefit from $500 (USD) in free credits towards the Quantinuum provider.
 Besides Azure Quantum credits, Quantinuum provides two plans: **Standard Subscription** and **Premium Subscription**.

 ### [Azure Quantum Credits](#tab/tabid-AQcreditsQ)